Anplus/anplus.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a postdoctoral researcher at University of Pittsburgh and Princeton University, advised by Dr. Longfei Shangguan and Prof. Kyle Jamieson.
 Prior that, I was a postdoc at Hong Kong Polytechnic University.
-My research centers on wireless systems and networking (NextG, battery-free sensor networks, IoT security), and mobile and ubiquitous computing (localization, multimodal sensing for robotics, and immersive virtual/augmented reality applications).
-Currently, I focus on AI-driven wireless digital twin for radio world model/scene understanding, channel prediction, wireless localization, and sensing.
+My research centers on wireless systems and networking (NextG, battery-free sensor networks, IoT security), and mobile and ubiquitous computing (localization, multimodal sensing for robotics, and immersive virtual/augmented reality applications). *Currently, I focus on AI-driven wireless digital twin for radio world model/scene understanding, and its application for channel prediction, localization, sensing, and interaction for robots.*

 I am the recipient of the ACM China Council SIGBED Chapter Doctoral Dissertation Award 2022, IEEE SECON 2020 and 2023 Best Paper, and ACM MobiCom Best Demo Runner-up in 2018 and 2022.
 My works have been published in top conferences and journals such as MobiCom, MobiSys, SIGCOMM, NSDI, INFOCOM, S&P, TON, and TMC.